ansible-collections/ibm_zos_core/README.md

 * IBM Z Open Automation Utilities (ZOAU) 1.3.0.x
 * z/OS V2R5

-### Known Exceptions
-This release of the collection has no known exceptions or workarounds, but this release does introduce case sensitivity for option values.
-This release includes a porting guide in the [release notes](https://ibm.github.io/z_ansible_collections_doc/ibm_zos_core/docs/source/release_notes.html) to assist with which option values should be migrated to ensure case sensitivity does not affect a module.
+This release introduces case sensitivity for option values and includes a porting guide in the [release notes](https://ibm.github.io/z_ansible_collections_doc/ibm_zos_core/docs/source/release_notes.html) to assist with which option values will need to be updated.

 ## Contributing
 This community is not currently accepting contributions.
 However, we encourage you to open [git issues](https://github.com/ansible-collections/ibm_zos_core/issues) for bugs, comments or feature requests and check back periodically for when community contributions will be accepted in the near future.